 Ever heard a street peddler with his well-practised marketing spiel, spinning a yarn about his quack cures or junk jewelry or assorted kids' amusements?
 If not live - they're disappearing fast - maybe in the movies?
-That is one of the oldest examples of marketing right there - the energetic street seller praising his products, yelling away to all who will listen (and many who wont...).Build Your Own Website Or Online Store >
+That is one of the oldest examples of marketing right there - the energetic street seller extolling the virtues of his products, yelling away to all who will listen (and all who wont...).Build Your Own Website Or Online Store >

 You wont see professionals like that anymore in many of the world's big cities.
-The lung-powered sales pitch of the street peddler has been replaced by digital hoardings, television, high-street branding and the ubiquitous smartphone screen.
+The lung-powered sales pitch of the street peddler has been replaced by digital hoardings, television, high-street branding and the ubiquitous smartphone screen, with millions of digital marketing messages getting zapped out every minute.

 There is a high-powered media din everywhere.
 The street peddler has followed you home.
 He is on your TV screen, on YouTube ads, at one corner of the screen when you are chatting with a friend online.
 He is in bed with you when you flick open your laptop for a quick midnight shopping session.
 Very soon he'll follow you into the twilight zone, when some tech company figures out a way to monetize the dream-time and sell you a vacuum cleaner in your sleep.